shaunniekins/ASNet-MRI-BrainSeg-Encoder-Opt/README.md

 1. Edit `thesis.tex` to update your title, name, and other basic information.
 2. Modify the content in the chapter files under the `chapters/` directory.
 3. Update your references in `references.bib`.
-4. Update your acknowledgments, summary, and declaration files.
+4. Update your acknowledgments, abstract, and declaration files.
 5. Compile the document using a LaTeX compiler.

 ## COMPILATION SEQUENCE